uwaiseibna2/GAP/README.md

   #Windows OS
   'C:/Program Files/.../Rscript.exe' PredictPositions.R ./ TRUE ENSMUST00000059970 data-raw/species.txt data-raw/sample-dataset.fa data-raw/phylogeny.txt
   ```
 This function runs the script to identify neural network architectures with minimum CV error by exploring different architectures, progressing from 0-hidden layer architecture to 3-hidden layer architectures, and stops when it finds an architecture with minimum CV error.
-Positions within the sequence having p-values<= 0.05 for this architecture are then stored in the `PositionalPvals.csv` file under the `results` directory.
+Positions within the sequence are listed alongside their p-values, and positions having p-values<= 0.05 are identified for this architecture.

 ## PredictGenes